UltraTimon/timonbestebreur.nl/articles/inspired.md

 **Nicholas Carr** showed me that the internet can shorten one's capability to concentrate, rewiring the brain in such a way that it becomes addicted to bits of information in his book [The Shallows](http://www.nicholascarr.com/?page_id=16).
 This motivated me to ditch my smartphone and carry my laptop and a Nokia 3310 with me.

+**Annie Grace** showed me that life without alcohol leads to more fun at parties, better conversations and major health improvements in her book [This Naked Mind](https://thisnakedmind.com/purchase-naked-mind-control-alcohol-book/).
+This motivated me to stop drinking alcohol.

+**Jordan Ellenberg** showed me that impossible things never happen, but improbable things happen a lot in his book [How to not be Wrong](http://www.jordanellenberg.com/how-not-to-be-wrong/).